amr-abdelhamid/refbook/manuscript/main.md

 {mainmatter}

-# 0. Before you start - Prepare a healthy enviornment
+# 0. Before you start - Prepare a healthy environment

 ## 0.1 Workitem tracking